dovanquyet/dovanquyet.github.io/_pages/academic.md

 ### Selected Publications

 For the full list of my publications with brief summaries, please refer to my [Semantic Scholar](https://www.semanticscholar.org/author/Quyet-V.-Do/2187874252).
+I published papers with the name **Quyet V. Do**.
+In the future, I will use the name **Quyet Do**.

 - **SEACrowd: A Multilingual Multimodal Data Hub and Benchmark Suite for Southeast Asian Languages**\
 Holy Lovenia and Rahmad Mahendra and Salsabil Maulana Akbar et. al. *including* **Quyet V. Do**\